CDC: Mistreatment During Maternity Care Contributes to Poor Maternal Health

 The survey, which included data from 2,402 women, found that 1 in 5 women (20%) experienced mistreatment by healthcare workers during pregnancy and delivery care.

-This mistreatment may be exacerbated by certain characteristics associated with women of color.
+This mistreatment may be exacerbated by certain characteristics associated with women from some of these populations.

 For instance, Latinos are uninsured more than two times the rate of their white peers, and Latinas are more likely to utilize Medicaid for maternal care due to the cost of private insurance.